 “Self-awareness is an incredibly important skill for UX designers.” ~Elizé Todd

 The best employers place a high value on a candidate’s ability to reflect on their process, make mistakes, learn along the way, and find the takeaways that they can use to iterate on the process next time around.

 It’s a win-win-win!
 The pressure to embody perfection is off, they get to see you at your true and authentic best, and you get to make notes on what you’d do differently before you’re in the car, headed home after the interview.

 Whiteboard challenges don’t have to be a scary or dreaded step in the interview process.
 They can actually even be fun!
 It’s all about what kind of preparation you’re doing, laying the groundwork to really wow potential employers and showcase your very best work in real-time.

-To learn more from Elizé about all things UX:
+To learn more from Elizé about all things design and coaching:

-And if you’d like to read more about how to kickstart your career in UX, sign up for a free UX design short course and check out these articles:
+And if you’d like to read more about how to kickstart your career in UX, sign up for a free UX design short course and check out these resources: